-Students who are absent six(6) or more days in a semester are required to attend Saturday School.
+Students who have seven (7) or more unexcused absences or ten (10) or more excused absences in a semester are required to attend Saturday School.
 In such cases the student and parents will be alerted of the upcoming Saturday school.
+Students with ten (10) or more excused absences may be excused from Saturday School at the discretion of the principal, with particular consideration of whether assignments have been satisfactorily completed.